Beginner Horse Riding Mistakes To Avoid

 Tip:

-Keep the proper leg alignment and let your feet lay flat and your legs dangle down loosely from the hips, but not too loose.
+Keep the proper leg alignment, let your feet lay flat, and your legs dangle loosely from the hips, but not too loose.

 8. Standing On Your Toes

-It usually happens when beginners have learned how to trot, and they try to lift themselves out of the saddle and stand in their tippy toes.
-This position is not good as it puts you behind the rhythmic movement of your horse, and it puts you out of balance.
+It usually happens when beginners have learned how to trot and try to lift themselves out of the saddle and stand on their tippy toes.
+This position is not good as it puts you behind your horse’s rhythmic movement and out of balance.

 Tip:

-You can avoid such habit by keeping your lower leg still with your feet flat, knees slightly bent.
-Learn to make rest the ball of your feet in the stirrups and utilize your core muscles in posting the trot.
+You can avoid such a habit by keeping your lower leg still, your feet flat, and your knees slightly bent.
+Learn to rest the ball of your feet in the stirrups and utilize your core muscles to post the trot.

 9. Clenching Tightly With Your Legs

 Squeezing your horse with your upper or lower leg with your leg is not a good habit because it will make you feel uncomfortable.
-Your legs will also get tired and lose balance, and your horse may understand it as a sign to move forward.
+Your legs will also tire and lose balance; your horse may understand it as a sign to move forward.

 Tip:

 Let your legs hang down when sitting in a saddle and allow its weight to fall to your heels.
-But, don’t force your heels down either because you might clench with your legs and knees.
-To keep your legs in the proper position, form an imaginary straight line that follows from your ear to your shoulder, hip, and heel.
+But don’t force your heels down either because you might clench your legs and knees.
+Form an imaginary straight line following your ear to your shoulder, hip, and heel to keep your legs in the proper position.

 10. Shoving Your Feet Into The Stirrups

-This habit is uncomfortable and dangerous, especially if you’re not using a safety stirrup, proper footwear, and are slightly off-balance.
+This habit is uncomfortable and dangerous, especially if you’re not using a safety stirrup and proper footwear and are slightly off-balance.

 Tip:

-You can fix it by ensuring that the stirrups are even and at the proper length.
+You can fix it by ensuring the stirrups are even and at the proper length.
 You can measure it by dandling your legs, as the stirrups should lightly hit your ankles.
-You also need to work on an appropriate leg position by placing your foot in the stirrup so the bottom part of the stirrup can hold the ball(widest part) of your foot.
+You also need to work on an appropriate leg position by placing your foot in the stirrup so the bottom part can hold your foot’s ball(the widest part).

 11. Lifting Your Elbows Out